XanderONeill/Superspreading_and_the_evolution_of_virulence/README.md

 Within the Figure 3 folder is code in which the user can obtain the ESS curves found in Figure 3.
 This code uses the function d = d(c) as detailed in the main paper.
 However, it is straightforward to adapt this into d = 1 or instead choose one of the vulnerability or tolerance functions for h(c) as detailed in the main paper and in the respective deterministic/stochastic code folders.

+Note, in all cases data is not stored here and does require the user to run the simulation code to get the data in order for the Figures to be obtained.